Delphia Therapeutics

 Venture Round in 2023

-Contact Networks is a Boston-based company that specializes in Enterprise Relationship Management (ERM) software solutions designed to assist professional services firms in maximizing their relationship networks to drive new business opportunities.
-The company's flagship product, ContactNet, is an automated search application that quickly identifies employees with the strongest relationships to potential clients or prospects.
-This service helps organizations uncover existing professional connections, allowing for more effective client engagement.
-By providing an easy-to-use platform that integrates with existing IT and CRM systems, Contact Networks enhances the ability of firms to leverage their internal networks for business development.
-The company was acquired by Thomson Reuters in 2007.
+Contact Networks offers Enterprise Relationship Management (ERM) software solutions designed to help professional services firms maximize the value of their relationship networks for business development.
+Their flagship product, ContactNet, is an automated search application that quickly identifies employees with strong relationships to a client or prospect.
+Based in Boston, MA, Contact Networks was acquired by Thomson Reuters in 2007.

 Tausight